 Pianos made by: Guangzhou Pearl River Piano Group Ltd., Guangzhou, China

-Established in 1956 and celebrating its 60th anniversary this year, Pearl River Piano Group has become the largest piano manufacturer in the world, with a production of over 125,000 pianos annually by more than 2,500 workers.
+Established in 1956, Pearl River Piano Group has become the largest piano manufacturer in the world, with a production of over 125,000 pianos annually by more than 2,500 workers.
 The company builds pianos under the Pearl River, Ritmüller, and Kayserburg names, as well as under a few other names for OEM contracts with distributors such as Cristofori (with Jordan Kitt's Music) and Essex (with Steinway).
 (See separate listings under those names.)
 Pearl River is the best-selling piano brand in China, and is exported to more than 100 countries.
-After a successful IPO in 2012, the formerly government-owned company completed construction of a new, state-of-the-art, 1.2-million-sq.-ft. factory, to which it will transition over the next five years.
+After a successful IPO in 2012, the formerly government-owned company completed construction of a new, state-of-the-art, 3.5 million sq. ft. factory, to which it will transition over the next four years.
 The factory combines traditional craftsmanship with advanced CNC digital machinery, and complies with European high-level technology and process standards.

 In recent years, Pearl River has revised and streamlined its model line with the assistance of European and American piano-design consultants.
 Many new models have been introduced, while older models have been reviewed and modified.
-Currently, Pearl River verticals begin with the 43" console model EU111 (new in 2015) in several traditional American furniture styles.
+Currently, Pearl River verticals begin with the 43" console model EU110 leg and toe continental (new in 2016) and the EU111 series in several traditional American furniture styles.
 They continue with a series of studio models, including the 45" model UP115M5 in a traditional institutional style (legs with toe blocks), and the 45" model UP115E in a school-friendly institutional style with special casters and a full-length music desk.
 Finally, there are the upright models, including the 46½" model EU118 (new in 2015), and the relatively new 48" model EU122 and 51½" model EU131 concert upright.